-Visiting- For our campers, BC Leaders, BC Apprenti, and Staf who are with us for five or eight weeks, we hope to welcome visits on the changeover weekends- July 15-16 and July 29-30.
-We will keep you updated on our visit policies.
+Visiting- For our campers, BC Leaders, Muggie Leaders and Staf who are with us for five or eight weeks, we welcome visits on the changeover weekends- July 13-14 and July 27-28.
+Campers can depart on Saturday morning and return later that day or stay out overnight and return Sunday by 1200 noon for lunch.
 The session ends at noon on those Saturdays and visits can start at noon.
-Your camper, Leader, Apprenti or Staf can stay out with you overnight if that fits your plans or return to BC.
+Your camper, BC Leader, Muggie Leader or Staf can stay out with you overnight if that fits your plans or return to BC.
 Everyone should be back in camp by noon on Sunday.
 Please share your plans with us and we will do our best to make it a great visit.

-In the interests of continuing to have fewer visitors on site (a COVID protocol that helped our community stay healthy), for those campers staying for two or three week sessions, there will be no mid-session visits.
-We are excited to offer parents a chance to visit your camper's cabin and tour Camp on opening and closing days.
+For campers staying for two or three week sessions, we are not planning any mid-session visits.
+At pickup, your camper will have time to show you to all their favorite camp places!